electron/electron/docs/development/goma.md

 ## Building with Goma

 When you are using Goma you can run `ninja` with a substantially higher `j` value than would normally be supported by your machine.

-Please do not set a value higher than **300**, we monitor the goma system and users found to be abusing it with unreasonable concurrency will be de-activated.
+Please do not set a value higher than **300** on Windows or Linux and **80** on macOS, we monitor the goma system and users found to be abusing it with unreasonable concurrency will be de-activated.

 ```bash
 ninja -C out/Testing electron -j 200